magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_opening-the-dhamma-eye.md

 So the vision or understanding of the ‘one who knows’ clearly entered the mind of Aññā Kondañña as he sat there.
 This knowledge of ‘whatever is born’ became deeply embedded in his mind, enabling him to uproot attachment to the body.
-This attachment was This means that he didn’t take the body to be a self or a being, he didn’t see it in terms of ‘he’ or ‘me’.
+This attachment was *sakkāya-diṭṭhi.* This means that he didn’t take the body to be a self or a being, he didn’t see it in terms of ‘he’ or ‘me’.
 He didn’t cling to it.
-He saw it clearly, thus uprooting .
+He saw it clearly, thus uprooting *sakkāya-diṭṭhi*.

-And then (doubt) was destroyed.
-Having uprooted attachment to the body he didn’t doubt his realization. [^2] was also uprooted.
+And then *vicikicchā* (doubt) was destroyed.
+Having uprooted attachment to the body he didn’t doubt his realization. *Sīlabbata parāmāsa*[^2] was also uprooted.
 His practice became firm and straight.
 Even if his body was in pain or fever he didn’t grasp it, he didn’t doubt.
 He didn’t doubt, because he had uprooted clinging.
-This grasping of the body is called .
+This grasping of the body is called *sīlabbata parāmāsa*.
 When one uproots the view of the body being ‘the self’, grasping and doubt are finished with.
 When this view of the body as ‘the self’ arises within the mind, grasping and doubt begin right there.

 So as the Buddha expounded the Dhamma, Aññā Kondañña opened the Eye of Dhamma.
 This Eye is just the ‘one who knows clearly’.
 It sees things